Women in the Bible: Sex, marriage and family

 Adultery was defined differently for men than for women: a woman was an adulteress if she had sexual relations outside her marriage, but if a man had sexual relations outside his marriage with an unmarried woman, a concubine or a prostitute, it was not considered adultery on his part.
-A woman was considered "owned by a master."
-A woman was always under the authority of a man: her father, her brothers, her husband, and since she did not inherit, eventually her eldest son.
-She was subject to strict purity laws, both ritual and moral, and non-conforming sex—homosexuality, bestiality, cross-dressing and masturbation—was punished.
-Stringent protection of the marital bond and loyalty to kin was very strong.
+A woman was considered "owned by a master".
+The deuterocanonical law regarding the beautiful captive woman regulates the rape of a female slave taken in war.

 The zonah of the Hebrew Bible is a woman who is not under the authority of a man; she may be a paid prostitute, but not necessarily.
 In the Bible, for a woman or girl who was under the protection of a man to be called a "zonah" was a grave insult to her and her family.
-The zonah is shown as lacking protection, making each zonah vulnerable and available to other men; the lack of a specific man governing her meant that she was free to act in ways that other women weren't.
+The zonah is shown as lacking protection, making each zonah vulnerable and available to other men; the lack of a specific man governing her meant that she was free to act in ways that other women were not.
 According to David Blumenthal, the Bible depicts the zonah as "dangerous, fearsome and threatening by her freedom, and yet appealing and attractive at the same time."
 Her freedom is recognized by biblical law and her sexual activity is not punishable.
 She is the source of extra-institutional sex.
 Therefore, she is seen as a threat to patriarchy and the family structure it supports.
 Over time, the term "zonah" came to be applied to a married woman who committed adultery, and that sense of the term was used as a metaphor for the Jewish people being unfaithful to Yahweh, especially in the Book of Hosea and the Book of Ezekiel, where the descriptions of sexual acts and punishments are both brutal and pornographic.